 I also found it funny that the author’s name is Thomas R. Quackenbush.
 Some fodder for people who think natural vision improvement is a bunch of quackery!

-The Chinese Reflexology Point for Improving Your Eyesight
+The Chinese Reflexology Point for Your Eyes

 This article is super long already and as I’m writing it, I’m realizing that I could be here writing for days on how to improve eyesight naturally.
 In the interest of posting this article, I’ll give you a little preview of the reflexology point for the eyes here and promise to share more in the near future.